Hire The Law Firm That Keeps

 1. Contact Our Legal Team Immediately

-We offer a free case evaluation and can review your paperwork for signs of fraud.
+We offer a free legal consultation and can review your paperwork for signs of fraud.

 2. Don’t Confront the Dealer Alone

 They may deny everything or try to blame the lender.
-Let us handle the hard part.
+Let a lawyer handle the hard part.

 3. Keep All Loan Documents and Communications